andy-shho/NBA-Team-Creation/README.md

 Overview:
 ---------
 NBA Team Creation is a personal project that allows users to search for a current NBA player and view their player information and statistics for the current season.
-Users are able to add this player to their respective position on the team, and the totel average statistics of the entire created team will be displayed.
+Users are able to add this player to their respective position on the team, and the total average statistics of the fantasy team will be displayed.

 **[Demo](https://youtu.be/JW_WZA3yM_g)**